What is Anti-SLAPP?

 Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Missouri, Nebraska, Nevada, New Mexico, New York, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Tennessee, Utah, Vermont.

-In Washington and Minnesota, the Anti-SLAPP statutes were declared unconstitutional and struck down.
+In Washington and Minnesota, the Anti-SLAPP statutes were declared unconstitutional and struck down- but as of 2021 Washington revised and enacted anti-SLAPP statutes.

 California Anti-SLAPP Statute